As Pakistan bars extremists from airwaves, some fear creeping censorship

 The plan's main thrusts include expanded counter-terrorism raids, secret military courts and the resumption of hangings.

-But it also contains clauses banning "glorification of terrorism and terrorist organizations through print and electronic media" and calling for "measures against abuse of internet and social media for terrorism".
+But it also contains clauses banning "glorification of terrorism and terrorist organisations through print and electronic media" and calling for "measures against abuse of internet and social media for terrorism".

 Under the plan, the Pakistan Electronic Media Regulatory Authority (PEMRA) has sent dozens of warning letters to TV networks in recent months, and imposed fines for airing content that incites religious hatred or promotes violence.